zsparal/api-documentation/source/migrating-v1-to-v2.rst

   Any amounts not settled by Mollie will be not be reflected in this amount, e.g. PayPal or gift cards.

+* ``_links.status`` has been added to the responses for ``banktransfer`` payments.
+Here, you customer can check the status of their transfer.

+* ``_links.payOnline`` has been added to the responses for ``banktransfer`` payments.
+Here, you customer can finish the payment using an alternative payment method also activated on your website profile.

 Changes in the Refunds API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 The following fields have been changed, renamed or moved: